Real Estate Statistics

 The Legacy of Nā Wai ʻEhā

-Wailuku is part of the culturally significant area known as Nā Wai ʻEhā, meaning “The Four Great Waters.”
-These four streams—Waiheʻe, Waiehu, Wailuku, and Waikapū—once nurtured expansive taro fields and thriving Native Hawaiian communities.
-The abundance of fresh water in this region made it one of the most productive agricultural centers in the islands.
-Today, the spirit of this legacy continues to live on through Wailuku’s connection to the land and the traditions that are still honored in the community.
+Wailuku is part of the culturally significant region known as Nā Wai ʻEhā, meaning “The Four Great Waters.”
+These streams — Waiheʻe, Waiehu, Wailuku, and Waikapū — once supported vast taro fields and thriving Native Hawaiian communities.
+Their abundant fresh water made this area one of the most productive agricultural centers in the islands.
+Today, this legacy is still felt through Wailuku’s deep connection to the land and the cultural traditions that remain active in the community.

 Wailuku: Maui’s Governmental Hub